Configuration

 • METRIC_PROVIDER_NAME.resolution [integer]: sampling resolution in ms

-Also note that some providers are deactivated by default, because they either need a additional configuration parameters, extra hardware or a specially configured system.
+Also note that some providers are deactivated by default, because they either need additional configuration parameters, extra hardware or a specially configured system.

 Once you have set them up you can uncomment the line.
 In this example for instance the line psu.energy.ac.xgboost.system.provider.PsuEnergyAcXgboostSystemProvider and all the lines directly below it.